 - few people complain about these headphones using AAA batteries (like almost all other do) instead of charging via USB

-If you’re looking for the absolute industry leaders when it comes to noise cancelling, Bose is the company you’re looking for and QuietComfort 25 headphones are one of their core products available on the market.
-While QuietComfort 20i have a rechargeble built-in lithium-ion battery QuietComfort 25 use an AAA battery like most other headphones do.
-The battery being dead isn’t a terrible tragedy as you can still listen to the music.
-Please note that many people mentioned that the quality of sound without the battery is much lower so better pack a spare battery.
-With QuietComfort 25 you get pretty much everything you need – comfort, great sound quality and most likely the best noise cancellation available up to date.
+Are you looking for the absolute industry leaders when it comes to noise cancelling?
+If so, Bose is the company you’re looking for and QuietComfort 25 headphones are one of their core products available on the market.
+While QuietComfort 20i has a rechargeable battery QuietComfort 25 use an AAA battery like most other headphones do.
+Many people mentioned that the quality of sound without the battery is much lower so better pack a spare battery.
+With QuietComfort 25 you get pretty much everything you need – comfort, great sound quality.
+And most likely the best noise cancellation available up to date.
 If that’s what you’re looking for, look no further.

 Here’s a quote from Amazon from on of the reviews.